Updated COVID-19 Policy

 We are pleased to reopen our museum to the public for three days per week.
 We are limited to eight people at a time.
 Masks are required, and temperature will be checked upon arrival.
 As we are returning to normalcy, your health and safety are of the utmost importance to us.
 To ensure a safe and enjoyable experience at our museum for all guests and visitors, we request that you use this sign-up sheet to let us know when you plan to come, and how many people will be in your party.
 Please note that our hours are still limited, as we are working with local and federal authorities to comply with all existing regulations and prevent the spread of the infection.

-We regret to inform you that the German-American Heritage Museum will be closed starting tomorrow, March 14, due to the unpredictable nature of the Coronavirus (COVID-19) pandemic, and the associated public health risks.
+We regret to inform you that the German-American Heritage Museum will be closed starting on March 14, 2020 due to the unpredictable nature of the Coronavirus (COVID-19) pandemic, and the associated public health risks.

 The health and well-being of our visitors, volunteers, and staff are a great priority for us.
 We continue to closely monitor and evaluate developments of the corona virus (COVID-19), and follow guidance from the Centers for Disease Control, or CDC, as well as local health and government authorities.

 Washington, DC, Maryland and Virginia have all declared states of emergency and/or public health emergencies, and all of us are urged to assist in preventing the spread of this virus.

 More information is available at DC Health at https://dchealth.dc.gov/, the Maryland Department of Health at https://health.maryland.gov/

 We continue to monitor the situation, and will update you regarding tours, classes and other programs in April.
 We encourage everybody to remain vigilant and follow hygiene practices as published by the CDC: